ptiede/Comrade.jl/paper/paper.md

         )
 # Now form my posterior
 post = Posterior(lklhd, prior, model)
-# We will use HMC to sample the posterior, first to reduce burn in we use pathfinder
+# We will use HMC to sample the posterior.
-# to get a good starting location that is approximately drawn from the posterior
+# First to reduce burn in we use pathfinder
 q, ϕ, _ = multipathfinder(post, 100)
 # now we sample using hmc
 ndim = dimension(post)